Organisation and planning of operation and maintenance procedures

 Status assessment and inspection increase safety

-If failure is not acceptable, it is necessary to perform a status assessments at suitable intervals
+If failure is not acceptable, it is necessary to perform status assessments at suitable intervals.

-Using a certified paint inspector, you ensure that the corrosion protecting coating on your steel structure is well...
+If you use a FROSIO-certified (NS 476) coating inspector, you ensure that the coating on your steel structure is well...